 The College of Nursing is proud to provide a distance enhanced learning option for the Neonatal Nurse Practitioner specialty.
 Students in the Traditional MS, Post-Master's and BSN to DNP options will complete coursework online and complete their clinicals near their own community.
 Graduate Entry students will complete their pre-licensure coursework on campus and then complete their neonatal specific coursework online and specialty clinicals near their own community.
 All students enrolled in the NNP specialty coursework will be required to attend orientation and three on-campus seminars in Columbus in order to meet program requirements.
-These campus visits will occur over a two-to-four day period and will allow students to participate in simulations, skills activities and gain valuable information essential to starting their career as an NNP.
+These campus visits will occur over a two-to-four-day period (during the last four semesters) and enable students to participate in simulations, skills activities and gain valuable experiences essential to starting their career as an NNP.

 The College of Nursing is committed to the recruitment and preparation of culturally diverse nurse practitioners who are qualified to provide culturally competent health care.
-Distance education programs provide greater access to nursing education for RNs and NPs in areas with shortages of health care providers.
+Distance education programs enable greater access to nursing education for RNs and NPs in areas with shortages of health care providers.
 State laws require post-secondary educational institutions to be legally authorized to provide online educational instruction in their states.
 This means that Ohio State online courses and programs must be legally authorized in a state prior to offering courses or programs to students residing there.
 Please check the status of your state of residence to determine if Ohio State has authorization to offer online courses and programs in your state.
-If you reside in a state in which Ohio State is authorized to provide online education, learn more about the distance learning option, e-mail firstname.lastname@example.org.
+If you reside in a state in which Ohio State is authorized to provide online education or is pursuing authorization, to learn more about the distance learning option, email firstname.lastname@example.org.